What is an Apprenticeship?

 Find out more about the wide range of Courses we offer, from Health and Social Care to Retail and Management qualifications.

 All Apprenticeships are real jobs so all apprentices earn a salary.
-You will be paid at least the current Apprenticeship National Minimum Wage (£4.30 per hour from April 2021), however many Apprenticeships pay significantly more.
+You will be paid at least the current Apprenticeship National Minimum Wage (£5.28 per hour - Tax year 23/24), however many Apprenticeships pay significantly more.
 As an apprentice you should work for at least 30 hours per week and an Apprenticeship takes between one and three years to complete, depending upon the level of Apprenticeship and the industry sector.

 Most of the training is delivered in the workplace, so you will learn the skills you need to do the job well.
 The rest of the training is delivered flexibly to suit you, most commonly in your workplace and through e-learning, or we can use our Training Centre based in Fareham or other agreed locations.
 The training is specifically tailored to ensure you develop the skills your employer wants.
 This gives apprentices a real advantage in the workplace and means they have better long term prospects and excellent progression opportunities, whether looking to study further or climb the ranks within the workplace.